Remote working from home and sponsored workers

-With government advice to work from home, followed by exhortations to return to our workplaces, with a quick you-turn and a repeat of the recommendation to work from home it isn’t surprising that business owners, HR advisors and Employees are uncertain about what they should do for the best.
-As immigration solicitors specialising in sponsor licences we are being asked by both employers and Employees if sponsored workers on Tier 2 (General) visas can return overseas to work remotely from ‘home’ so that they can get the support of their friends and family during the Covid-19 pandemic.
-In this blog we look at remote home working for sponsored workers.
+With government advice to work from home, followed by exhortations to return to our workplaces, with a quick U-turn and a repeat of the recommendation to work from home it isn’t surprising that business owners, HR advisors and employees are uncertain about what they should do for the best.
+As immigration solicitors specialising in sponsor licences we are being asked by both employers and employees if sponsored workers on Tier 2 (General) visas can return overseas to work remotely from ‘home’ so that they can get the support of their friends and family during the Covid-19 pandemic.
+In this blog we look at Tier 2 and working from home for sponsored workers.

 Can a sponsored employee work remotely from overseas?